Orecchiette with Sprouting Broccoli, Pine Nuts and Sultanas

 Then put the sultanas in a small bowl, cover with cold water and leave them to soak for 5 minutes so they plump up.
 Meanwhile, trim the tough, fibrous ends off the sprouting broccoli and then slice the stems into short, ½ inch (1 cm) lengths, dividing up some of the larger heads of broccoli as you want them to be the same size as the pasta.

 Transfer the sprouting broccoli to a steamer, sprinkle with salt and cover and steam for 7 minutes.
 Then remove the steamer from the pan and leave aside, covered.
 Now quickly add the water from the steamer pan to the pasta pan and bring it back to boiling point to cook the pasta.
-You can also watch how to cook perfect pasta in our Online Cookery School on the right.
+You can also watch how to cook perfect pasta in our Online Cookery School Video on this page.

 Season to taste and serve immediately with plenty of freshly grated Pecorino Romano.